Classic Lemon Poppyseed Pound Cake

 Instructions

-- In large bowl, cream butter with mixer until soft and creamy.
-Gradually add sugar, beating until light and fluffy.
-Beat in lemon zest.
-Add eggs, one at a time, beating one minute after each addition and scraping bowl frequently.
+• In large bowl, cream room temperature butter with mixer until soft and creamy.
+Gradually add sugar with zest, beating until light and fluffy.
+Beat really well.
+Add room temperature eggs, one at a time, beating one minute after each addition and scraping bowl frequently.

-- Mix in dry ingredients alternately with lemon juice and yogurt.
+• Mix dry ingredients into wet ingredients alternately with lemon juice and yogurt.
+Mix just until combined, don't overbeat it.

 Glaze